About the SIP

 As a company within the science industries, membership of the Science Industry Partnership (SIP) means being part of a powerful alliance, taking ownership of the skills needed to generate innovation and growth and increase productivity in the science industries.

-Employers working in partnership with Government to establish the vocational skills needed to build a high value, productive and competent scientific workforce.
+Employers working in partnership with government to establish the skills needed to build a high value, competent scientific workforce to support future productivity and growth for British business.

-- To have a pipeline of skilled people with the capability, drive and ambition to build a globally competitive science based industry in the UK
+Grow: To have a pipeline of skilled people with the capability, drive and ambition to build a thriving and globally competitive science based industry in the UK.

-- To support the development of the workforce to acquire the skills it needs to adopt new technologies and develop innovations and services
+Retain: To support the development of the workforce to acquire the skills it needs to adopt new technologies and innovations, driving productivity and promoting confidence in doing business in the UK

 The SIP provides one influential voice to Government to ensure the science sector is heard and understood, particularly in light of a rapidly evolving skills policy landscape related to the Apprenticeship Levy, the Post-16 Skills Plan and the newly developing Industrial Strategy.